oskalianska/cse701-proj3/readme.md

 K-means algorithm in data mining starts with a first group of randomly selected centroids, which are used as the beginning points for every group, and then performs repetitive calculations to optimize the positions of the centroids.

-So, my main algorithm was:
+So, my main algorithm is:

 1. **Choose the number of clusters k**

-   The first step in k-means is to pick the number of clusters, k (user's choice).
+   The first step in K-means is to pick the number of clusters, k (user's choice).

 2. **Select k random points from the data as centroids**